zev-b/extra-curriculars/Udemy-Course/Data-Structures/binary-search-trees.md

   - Folder Structer in Computer File Systems
   - Json (Javascript object notation)
 - Kinds of Trees:
-    - There are many main-category Trees, and sub-niche trees that fall in those categories.
+    - There are many main-category Trees, and sub/niche trees that fall in those categories.
     - We will focus on:
       - Tree
       - Binary Tree